Mental Health

 Mental health belongs in the conversation.

-Mental health is part of why this work matters to me.
-The goal isn't a slogan or a story arc.
-The goal is to help people feel a little less alone in the things they carry quietly, and to point them toward useful next steps.
+This part means a lot to me.
+I'm not trying to turn it into a slogan or a story arc.
+I just want to help people feel a little less alone in the things they carry quietly, and point them toward a useful next step.

-That focus shapes how I talk about faith, family, money, and purpose.
-It's also why I keep coming back to honest conversations as the answer, not pressure.
+That shapes how I talk about faith, family, money, and purpose.
+It's also why I keep coming back to honest conversations instead of pressure.

 What helps